Terribly-Shady-Guy/Terribly-Shady-Guy/README.md

 - 👋 Hi, I’m @Terribly-Shady-Guy
 - 👀 I’m interested in ...
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning to be a better developer
 - 💞️ I’m looking to collaborate on currently open
-- 📫 How to reach me Discord: Terribly-Shady-Guy#5427
+- 📫 How to reach me: Discord: Terribly-Shady-Guy#5427

 <!---
 Terribly-Shady-Guy/Terribly-Shady-Guy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.